cyrille-artho/mmsd-students/README.md

-**Interested in a thesis at the cutting edge of combinatorics or software engineering?**
+**Interested in a Master's thesis at the cutting edge of combinatorics or software engineering?**

 ## Possible student projects for KTH students in collaboration with the [ERATO-MMSD Center](https://group-mmm.org/eratommsd/) in Tokyo: